An Explainer on Time-Series Graphs With Examples

 ts_plot(data2)

 Excited to explore more opportunities using TSstudio?
-Check out this article on the full power of the TSstudio package.
+Check out this article on time-series analysis using the TSstudio package.

 What about SQL?